danielmkarlsson/mapping-the-valleys-of-the-uncanny/preliminary-plan.md

 _The role of instrumentation and timbre as they unwittingly conspire to designate access, power, work and ultimately class._

+(I might have to walk this second description back to some extent)

 Three hours from opening to closing including intermissions.
 New Computer Music compositions presented within the framework of an evening at Fylkingen.
 A linear sequence of stereophonic fixed media single screen video files depicting a kind